 The Authority issued convertible capital appreciation revenue bonds, dated October 27, 2015, totaling \$4,404,482.
-The bond proceeds were used to continue construction related to the Marquis Parkway Extension.
+The bond proceeds were used to purchase completed improvements related to the Marquis Parkway Extension.
 Debt service is accreted and compounded semi-annually at a rate of 7.5% until conversion on September 1, 2021.
 Debt service will then be paid semi-annually from incremental tax revenues.

-The Bond Indenture also established, and the Board of Supervisors levied, a Special Assessment Tax that will be collected from the owner(s) within the District in the event the incremental tax revenue and revenue stabilization fund are not sufficient to pay the debt service.
+The Bond Indenture also established, and the Board of Supervisors levied, a Special Assessment Tax that will be collected from the owner(s) within the Marquis Community Development Authority District (the "District") in the event the incremental tax revenue and revenue stabilization fund are not sufficient to pay the debt service.
 In addition, through the indenture, the County placed a tax lien on the property owned by the Authority to provide further recourse against non-payment of debt service.